AdobeDocs/id-service.en/help/reference/cors.md

 ---
 description: Browsers use Cross Origin Resource Sharing (CORS) to request resources from a domain other than the current domain.
-The Experience Cloud ID service supports CORS standards that enable these client-side, cross-origin resource requests.
+The Experience Platform Identity Service supports CORS standards that enable these client-side, cross-origin resource requests.
 The ID service reverts to JSONP requests on older browsers or browsers that do not support CORS.
 keywords: ID Service
 seo-description: Browsers use Cross Origin Resource Sharing (CORS) to request resources from a domain other than the current domain.
-The Experience Cloud ID service supports CORS standards that enable these client-side, cross-origin resource requests.
+The Experience Platform Identity Service supports CORS standards that enable these client-side, cross-origin resource requests.
 The ID service reverts to JSONP requests on older browsers or browsers that do not support CORS.
-seo-title: CORS Support in the Experience Cloud ID Service
+seo-title: CORS Support in the Experience Platform Identity Service
-title: CORS Support in the Experience Cloud ID Service
+title: CORS Support in the Experience Platform Identity Service
 uuid: e656b573-72a8-4312-a7d5-5cc3818f0a9e
 ---

-# CORS Support in the Experience Cloud ID Service {#cors-support-in-the-experience-cloud-id-service}
+# CORS Support in the Experience Platform Identity Service {#cors-support-in-the-experience-cloud-id-service}

 Browsers use Cross Origin Resource Sharing (CORS) to request resources from a domain other than the current domain.
-The Experience Cloud ID service supports CORS standards that enable these client-side, cross-origin resource requests.
+The Experience Platform Identity Service supports CORS standards that enable these client-side, cross-origin resource requests.
 The ID service reverts to JSONP requests on older browsers or browsers that do not support CORS.

 ## Problems with Same-Origin Policies and ID Service Requests {#section-6608cf46d27143eeaeabacaa6aa14e8e}